 Salim completed his medical school training at Texas A&M Health Science Center, and continued his medical education with a combined Emergency Medicine/Internal Medicine residency at East Carolina University.
 Currently, he works as a community emergency physician at Greater San Antonio Emergency Physicians (GSEP), where he is the director of clinical education.
 Salim is also the creator and founder of REBEL EM and REBEL Cast, a free critical appraisal blog and podcast that try to cut down knowledge translation of research to bedside clinical practice.

-Arun has been an emergency physician at North York General Hospital - a busy, suburban Toronto teaching hospital - since 1993.
-In 2005, he added weekly work in the Minor Fracture Clinic - seeing our Minor ED Ortho patients in follow-up and spending a lot of time with orthopedic surgeons (not as bad as it sounds - really!).
-This experience highlighted not only _which_ ED orthopedic injuries get missed/mismanaged, but understanding _why_.
-He has given over 450 orthopedic lectures and workshops, developed ED orthopedic courses, and won over a dozen teaching awards.
-He lives just outside Toronto with his beautiful wife, 2 really fun kids, and a (mostly) disobedient dog.
+Arun has been an emergency physician at North York General Hospital - a busy community teaching hospital in Toronto - since 1993.
+In 2005, he added weekly work in the Minor Fracture Clinic seeing Minor ED Ortho patients in follow-up.
+Spending a lot of time with orthopedic surgeons (not as bad as it sounds - really!) highlighted not only which ED orthopedic injuries get missed/mismanaged, but helped to understand the 'why'.

 Dr. Slovis has completed residencies in Internal Medicine and Emergency Medicine at Emory University and Grady Memorial Hospital in Atlanta, Georgia.
 He is board certified in Internal Medicine, Emergency Medicine and most recently in Emergency Medical Services.
 He serves as the Medical Director for Metro Nashville’s Fire Department and Nashville International Airport.
 Dr. Slovis has received numerous teaching awards including the Judith E Tintinalli Outstanding Contribution in Education and the Outstanding Speaker of the Year by the American College of Emergency Physicians, the Hal Jayne Award for Academic Excellence by the Society of Academic Emergency Medicine, and the Peter Rosen Award by the American Academy of Emergency Medicine for outstanding contributions in the area of academic leadership.
 He has been named Medical School Best Clinical Professor seven times, and has been awarded the title Master Clinical Teacher by Vanderbilt University School of Medicine.
 In addition to his teaching activities, Dr. Slovis has authored more than 100 medical articles and 50 book chapters and has also co-authored or been an editor of 3 books.

-Dr. Weinstock has lectured nationally and internationally on medical topics and patient safety issues and is the editor-in-chief for UC RAP, the risk management section editor for EM RAP, and has contributed to ERCast and Risk Management Monthly.
-He is the author of the Bouncebacks! series of books and with Scott Weingart and Kevin Klauer will publish Bouncebacks!
+Mike is the Associate Program Director at the Adena Emergency Medicine Residency and Professor of Emergency Medicine, Adjunct at the Wexner Medical Center at The Ohio State University.
+He has lectured nationally and internationally on medical topics and patient safety issues and is the editor-in-chief for UC RAP, the risk management section editor for EM RAP, and has contributed to ERCast and Risk Management Monthly.
+He is the author of the Bouncebacks! series of books and with Scott Weingart and Kevin Klauer published Bouncebacks!
 Critical Care in 2019.
 Michael has practiced medicine nationally and internationally including volunteer work in Papua New Guinea, Nepal, and the West Indies.
 Research interests include ED evaluation and management of chest pain, patient safety, and EM medical education.
-In March 2014 he received an award for Outstanding Contributions to the Field of Emergency Medicine from the University of Maryland Emergency Medicine residency program.